Revisiting the $B^{(*)}_s$-Meson Production at the Hadronic Colliders: Calculation Technology

-\end{widetext} where the ellipsis stands for the terms in higher $\alpha_s$ order and those terms with smaller contributions, such as the light quark and light anti-quark collision mechanism.
-The first term in Eq.(\ref{basic}) shows the gluon-gluon fusion mechanism, which is dominant one under the FFNS.
-The second one represents the extrinsic $b$-quark mechanism, in which the subtraction term is introduced to eliminate the double counting problem.
 The function $F^{i}_{H}(x,\mu)$ (with $H=H_1$ or $H_2$ and $x=x_1$ or $x_2$) stands for the distribution function of parton $i$ in hadron $H$. $d\sigma$ stands for the hadronic cross-section and $d\hat\sigma$ stands for the corresponding subprocesses.
-As conventional treatment, we have taken the renormalization scale $\mu_R$ for the subprocess and the factorization scale $\mu_F$ for factorizing the PDFs and the hard subprocess to be the same, i.e. $\mu_R=\mu_F=\mu$.
-In the square brackets, the subtraction term for $F^{\bar{b}}_{H}(x,\mu)$ is defined as
+As a conventional treatment, we have taken the renormalization scale $\mu_R$ for the subprocess and the factorization scale $\mu_F$ for factorizing the parton distribution functions (PDFs) and the hard subprocess to be the same, i.e. $\mu_R=\mu_F=\mu$.
+And the subtraction term for $F^{Q}_{H}(x,\mu)$ is defined as